FAQs

 How do you work with school and groups?

-We work with individual schools and community groups such as youth clubs to support them in providing school essentials to their families.
+We work with schools and community groups such as youth clubs to support them in providing school essentials to their families.
 Every community is different, so we tailor our support so that families can access free clothing and footwear in the way that is most accessible and dignified for them.

 How do you decide which schools/groups to work with?